Last updated 2nd June 2022

 PORT environment variable.

-There will be an Nginx server sitting in front of your application.
-Serving static content via Nginx is recommended, as this allows easy control of headers (including cache headers) and also has marginal performance benefits.
+There is an Nginx server sitting in front of your application.
+Serving static content via Nginx is recommended, as this allows you to control headers (including cache headers) and also has marginal performance benefits.

-Note that HTTPS is also terminated at the Ngnix proxy, so the
+Note that HTTPS is also terminated at the Nginx proxy,

 app.UseHttpsRedirection(); line in